 He appeared at Bregenz Festival (Tadeusz in Weinberg’s The Passenger), Teatro Liceu Barcelona (Krol Roger), Hamburg State Oper (Lord Ashton in Lucia di Lammermoor), Valencia „Lescaut” (Manon) with Lorin Maazel conducting, and „Eugene Onegin”, conducted by Maestro Wellber and recorded on DVD.
 He returned to Berlin to sing again under M° Barenboim, this time „Conte Almaviva” / Nozze di Figaro.
 In summer 2011, Artur Rucinski made his debut at the Arena di Verona with „Romeo et Juliette (Mercutio) to much acclaim by press and public.
 He went on to sing „I Masnadieri” / Francesco di Moor, Messa di Gloria and Kindertotenlieder in Naples with M° Luisotti conducting.

-Artur Rucinski devotes part of his busy schedule to concert performances and appearances on Radio and Television at Warsaw Festival, in Paris, Oslo, Dresde, Vienna, Berlin, to name some, singing repertoire from Handel’s Messiah to Penderecki’s Lukas Passion.
-The memorial concert of Gdanks with Britten’s War Requiem under Neville Marriner received wide attention.
-In December 2014 he appeared at the popular „Christmas in Vienna” concert in Vienna’s Musikverein, and in February 2015 he will be back in Vienna singing Szymanowski’s Stabat Mater with the RSO Wien under Ingo Metzmacher.
+Artur Ruciński devotes part of his busy schedule to concert performances and appearances on Radio and Television at Warsaw Festival, in Paris, Oslo, Dresden, Vienna, Berlin, to name some, singing repertoire from Handel’s Messiah to Penderecki’s Lukas Passion.
+The memorial concert of Gdansk with Britten’s War Requiem under Neville Marriner received wide attention.

 Numerous CD and DVD’s document the versatility of this exceptional young artist.